brotatotes/bht-automation/bht gen 1/Luke/Chapter 5/Luke 5 19 bht.md

 # Luke 5:19 Commentary Help Text

 ## BHT:
-In this Bible verse, a group of friends goes to great lengths to bring a paralyzed man to Jesus for healing.
-They navigate through back passages, climb stairs, and even untile the roof to reach Jesus.
-With their resourcefulness and determination, they let the man down through a trap door on the top of the house and position him before Jesus.
-This extraordinary effort and ingenuity demonstrate their unwavering belief in Jesus' power to heal.
+In this Bible verse, we find a compelling story of friends who go to great lengths to bring a paralyzed man to Jesus for healing.
+They remove the tiling of the roof, demonstrating their determination and creativity.
+With ropes tied to the corners of the pallet, they carefully lower their friend through the hole in the roof, into the presence of Jesus.
+This act of faith and resourcefulness, overcoming obstacles and finding alternative solutions, serves as an inspiring example of the lengths we can go to bring others to the healing touch of Jesus.

 ## Choicest Commentary Quotes:
 ### Henry Alford: